SLeRest/42sh/README.md

+The description of the project has been written by [Mohammed Merabet](https://github.com/mmerabet42).

 # 42SH

 42sh is a 42 school project whose goal is to make a POSIX shell.
 But the most important aspect of this project was to work on our ability to contribute to a big project in a group.